-I tuck the drumsticks away into picnic baskets, serving them with cole slaw, potato salad, or brine-pickled beets.
-I toss a few bottles of homemade root beer or water kefir into the basket, and we head on our way – to the park, to the creek or to the various open-air concerts that come together each summer in our little town in the mountains.
+I tuck the drumsticks away into picnic baskets, serving them with cole slaw, potato salad, or fermented beets.
+I toss a few bottles of homemade root beer or water kefir into the basket, and we head on our way - to the park, to the creek or to the various open-air concerts that come together each summer in our little town in the mountains.

 The prolonged cooking required for oven-fried chicken drumsticks to acquire they're crispy skin presents a potential problem: dried out meat.
 When I prepare drumsticks, I start first by brining the meat in a solution of salt, water and honey flavored by a single chile pepper.
 Brining helps to improve the the texture, flavor and moisture of many cuts of poultry, but pasture-raised poultry sees even greater benefits as it tends toward dryness.